While There Is Still Time

 Palm Sunday was not only the arrival of a King—it was also a preview of something far greater yet to come.

-The first time Jesus Christ entered Jerusalem, He came in humility, riding on a donkey as the suffering servant.
+The first time Jesus Christ entered Jerusalem, He came in humility, riding on a donkey as God’s Suffering Servant.
 He came to bear the sins of the world and offer salvation to all who would believe.

-But Scripture promises that this will not be His final entrance.
-One day the King will return again—not in quiet humility, but in unmistakable glory.
-The One who once rode into Jerusalem as the Prince of Peace will return as the righteous King and Judge of all the earth.
+The One who once rode into Jerusalem as the Prince of Peace will return as the Righteous King and Judge of all the earth.

 What Palm Sunday foreshadowed, the future will fully reveal.
 The question is not if the King will come again.
-The question is whether we are ready to receive Him.
+The question is whether we will be ready to receive Him.

 More than two thousand years ago, travelers from distant lands came searching for the Messiah.
 The Gospel tells us that wise men once followed a star until they found Him.
-And the truth still remains.
+And the truth still remains—wise men and women still seek Him today:

 • We seek Him in the Scriptures.